johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - **Time Granularity:**

-  - Use the "Select Time Granularity" dropdown (top right of the data view) to change the aggregation period (Daily, Weekly, Monthly, Quarterly, Yearly).
+  - Use the "Select Time Granularity" dropdown to change the aggregation period (Daily, Weekly, Monthly, Quarterly, Yearly).
 Charts and KPI comparisons will update accordingly.

   !Dashboard View Placeholder
   _(Ideally, replace this with an actual screenshot of the dashboard with data loaded)_

 ### 3.3.
+Period-over-Period Comparison

+- The dashboard displays period-over-period comparisons for key metrics (Total Sales, Total Orders, Conversion Rate, ACoS, RoAS).
+- Changes are indicated with icons (up/down arrows) and percentage differences.

+### 3.4.
 Interacting with the Dashboard

 - **Refresh:** Click the "Refresh" button in the header to clear current data and start over (e.g., to upload a new file).
 - **Export:** Click the "Export" button to download the currently processed and aggregated dashboard metrics as a CSV file.